rstudio-education/arm-workshop-rsc2019/content/prework/options.markdown

 ## Work in the :cloud: {#cloud}

-This option uses RStudio's Pro products, which are subscription-based products that organizations can purchase access to.
-You'll have access to both [RStudio Server Pro (RSP)](https://www.rstudio.com/products/rstudio-server-pro/) and [RStudio Connect](https://www.rstudio.com/products/connect/) for the day prior to and the two full days of the workshop.
+This option uses RStudio's Professional software.
+These are paid products designed for use within the Enterprise.
+Access to both [RStudio Server Pro (RSP)](https://www.rstudio.com/products/rstudio-server-pro/) and [RStudio Connect](https://www.rstudio.com/products/connect/) are included in your workshop registration.
+Your access will be for the day prior to and the two full days of the workshop.

 *Why would I need this option?*